brettmostert/my-tooling/README.md

 ## <a name="OperatingSystems"></a>Operating Systems

 - Windows 10 (Desktop - Dual Boot)
-- Linux - Manjaro (Desktop  - Dual Boot)
+- Linux - Antergos (Desktop - Dual Boot)
 - Linux - Ubuntu (Virtualised or WSL for Developement)
 - Linux - Alpine (Used for most containers)